- Dumpster Costs

 As with any product or service, it’s in the customer’s best interest to stay vigilant when it comes to pricing.
 A recent example of price fixing between two of the largest waste haulers in the Southern Tier area of New York state remind us that waste hauling can be a dirty business.

-Why spend several hundred dollars to rent a dumpster when you can haul loads of waste or debris to the landfill yourself?
-DIY’ing a waste removal task can save you money in some cases, but that’s only on small projects.
-We’ll compare detailed costs of renting a dumpster vs. hauling the waste yourself.
+Handling a waste removal project yourself can save you money in some cases, but generally only with small projects.
+We’ll compare the costs of renting a dumpster vs. hauling the waste yourself.

 The standard rental duration for most dumpster rental companies is seven days, although most are flexible in being able to meet the needs of your project.
 The cost of renting a dumpster for a week varies based on your location, type of waste, volume of waste, and several other factors.